Sailajakota/50-Best-Exercises-for-Your-Body-Analysis/README.md

-# 🏋️‍♀️ 50 Best Exercises for Your Body – Tableau Dashboard
+# 🏋️‍♀️ 50 Best Exercises for Your Body Analysis

 ## 📊 Project Overview
 **"50 Best Exercises for Your Body"** is an interactive Tableau project that explores a curated dataset of 50 highly effective exercises.
 The analysis includes key fitness metrics such as: